kowith337/PersonalFilterListCollection/readme.md

 Include other things
 - Documentation about setting up uBlock Origin, DNS lists for DNS66, etc.
-- Personal hosts file to block leftover and/or (not|un-) blocked hosts
+- Personal hosts file to...
+  - block leftover and/or (not|un-) blocked hosts
+  - block `Google` tracking that connect `adservice.google.com` and `id.google.com`, include regional domains.
+  - block all Facebook Free Basics servers that redirect to an alternative subdomains, also load resources from other servers that different than normal connections
 - uMatrix rulesets for Thai sites (Testing)

 More sites will be listed, if available...